 This is designed to widen your reading experience with a variety of original Latin texts, and will include work on style, interpretation, scansion and reading technique.
 Prior preparation of the readings is essential.
 Grammar will be explained as needed.
 Suitable for students sitting the HSC exams in 2018 or 2019, and for undergraduates with one year’s Latin.

 The course at Level 3B involves a wider range of readings requiring preparation.
 Grammar will be explained as needed.
-For students who already have an HSC in Latin (or equivalent).
-Composite course booklets will be provided.
+For students who already have an HSC qualification in Latin (or equivalent).
+Composite course booklets will be provided and will focus on Latin from Late Antiquity.

-Tutors and topic: Sarah Lawrence and Michelle McVeigh: ‘Roman laughs’
+Tutors and topic: Sarah Lawrence and Michelle McVeigh

 This level will be reading-based, and texts may be allocated for translation in class.
 Students are expected to have prepared the texts in advance and discussion is encouraged.
 Attention will be paid to literary analysis, grammatical and textual problems, and social and historical context.
-In the 4.X and 4.Y classes in particular, more attention is given to interpretation than translation.
 There will be two sessions each day, and participants choose one class from each session.
 Optional special interest classes will be offered for Level 4 students in the afternoons (you sign up for these on the first day of the summer school).
 Composite course booklets will be provided.

 Tutors, topics and times:

 This course is designed for primary school teachers.
 Parents of young children are also welcome.
 No prior knowledge of Latin is assumed.
-Teachers will be able to teach simple Latin as a means of expanding children's English vocabulary and understanding of grammar, against an enchanting background of Roman life and Greek myths.
-Latin for Literacy has been outstandingly successful in England since 2006.
+Teachers will be able to teach simple Latin as a means of expanding children’s English vocabulary and understanding of grammar, against an enchanting background of Roman life and Greek myths.
 The cute Minimus course is hugely popular and accessible.

 Tutors: Emily Matters and Susanna Matters